SwissDataScienceCenter/renku-project-template/README.md

 # renku-project-template

-A repository to hold template files for new Renku projects to be used on project creation by the Renku clients.
+A repository of base templates for new Renku projects.
 The next sections outline what different files in the template are used for.
 ## For running interactive environments from Renkulab

 `Dockerfile` - File for building a docker image that you can launch from renkulab,